-Many people wonder, “Is addiction a disease or a choice?”
+Many people wonder, “Is drug addiction a disease or a choice?”

 Until recently, we really didn’t know much about addiction, what caused it or how to treat it.
 Addiction was largely viewed as a weakness or moral character flaw until more research came along and told us otherwise.
-Thanks to this new scientific evidence, treatment professionals now accept addiction as a brain disease that involves changes in how the brain and body function.
+Thanks to this new scientific evidence, treatment professionals now accept drug addiction as a brain disease that involves changes in how the brain and body function instead of a choice.

 Nevertheless, some people still believe that addiction comes down to choice.
 After all, people make the choice to experiment.
 They choose to use a second and third time.
 And they choose to put themselves in positions where these substances are available.
 So, don’t addicts bear some responsibility?